Lino Tagliapietra: Career

 In Giovanni Sarpelon's view, Tagliapietra has "a close and almost symbiotic rapport with glass" that erases the distinction between the craftsman and the artist.
 There is no question in his work "whether the fact that a work is made of glass is purely incidental or whether it is essential to its creation."
 While he may sketch designs in advance, his approach is to seek "spontaneous perfection" during the glassblowing process.
 As one profiler has written, "most of his decisions are made in front of the furnace".

 In 1998, he undertook a challenging project with Steuben Glass Works that required him to work without color usingthe unfamiliar batch glass that Steuben has developed for its own production.

 In 2008, Art Guide Northwest reported:

 By adopting a boundary-free, global attitude about skill sharing and the evolution of artistic vision in glass, Tagliapietra became the single most important living figure for glass: his friend Dale Chihuly freely called him "the greatest glassblower in the world."

 The Istituto Veneto di Scienze, Lettere ed Arte mounted the first exhibition of his work in his homeland in the spring of 2011, a retrospective of his entire career including works from as far back as the 1950s.
 Its center gallery held Avventura, a large black shadowbox displaying a collection of over 100 avventurina vessels made of glass mixed with copper particles.
 According to GLASS Quarterly, "the gilded vases and pitchers emulate Roman amphorae, vessel forms far older than the Murano glassblowing tradition and its challenging avventurina technique."
 Another 16 pieces under the title Masai d’Oro "inspired by the deeply symbolic shields used by the Masai peoples in Kenya and Tanzania".

 He spent a week in October 2012 at the MIT Glass Lab, working with glass artists and educators to explore computer modeling and folding techniques.
 He has been working with MIT staff for several years to develop software for computer-aided design, known as Virtual Glass, attempting to improve advance planning to reduce costs, since both the materials and facilities rentals that glassblowing requires are expensive.

 In November 2011, he inaugurated the glass studio at the Chrysler Museum of Art with a public demonstration in advance of its formal opening.
 He created "an impossibly large and complicated piece, which took a team of glassblowers more than an hour."
 In the spring of 2012, he participated in glassblowing demonstrations to mark the tenth anniversary of the founding of The Glass Furnace, an international non-profit glass school in Istanbul.

 In June 2012, the Columbus Museum of Art announced it had acquired a glass installation piece by Tagliapietra, Endeavor, an "armada of thirty-five boats suspended from the ceiling" that instantly became "an iconic part of the Museum's collection."

 Tagliapietra serves on the board of directors of UrbanGlass, a resource center for glass artists in Brooklyn, NY.

+From October 29, 2016 – July 16, 2017, the Philadelphia Museum of Art exhibited Lino Tagliapietra Painting in Glass which highlighted five works from his panel series.